-OMNIBUS LINE AND y.
-S. Promiiss

-NOW runs a new omnibus between Bloomsburg and the Railroad Depot, which

-will take passengers from and to any of the

-residences of the town, or the American

-House and Forks Hotel; and he will

-also furnish conveyances to all travellers who

-may wish to go into any part of the county

-The omnibus will leave Bloomsburg twice

-daily at 12 o'clock M., and at 2 o'clock

-P. M. To Fare 12 cens each way.

-He has also a large livery stable connected
+OMNIBUS LINE AND D'.
+E. Promiiss NoW runs a new omnibus between Bloomsburg and the Railroad Depot, which will take passengers from and to any of the residences of the town, or the American House and Forks Hotel; and he will also furnish conveyances to all travellers who may wish to go into any part of the county.
+The omnibus will leave Bloomsburg twatedaily at 12 o'clock M., and at 2 o'clock P. M. EF Fare 122 cen. s each way.
+He has also a large livery stable connected with the omnibus line, from which he can accommodate the public, with conveyances for travelling, pleasure excursions or business.
+Stand in the rear of Hoffman & Else's establishment, near the centre of the town.
+NOAH S. PRENTISS.
+Bloomsburg, June 3, 1855.-1y.